 3: Foreign-owned Manufacturers.
 The post discusses how so many of the “manufacturers in Vietnam established for export are actually foreign owned,” with a large portion of those owned or operated by Chinese or Taiwanese.
 Very true, and for more on that, check out this post, What’s Your Vietnam Strategy? on my time in Vietnam during last year’s anti-Chinese riots.

-The post also wisely notes that with so many Chinese manufacturers themselves having set up in Vietnam, you should discuss with them how you “may be able to work with your Chinese supplier to keep some of the production processes in China, while outsourcing others.”
+The post then suggests. that with so many Chinese manufacturers themselves having set up in Vietnam, you should discuss with your existing Chinese manufacturers how you “may be able to work with them to keep some of the production processes in China, while outsourcing others.”

-What are you doing with Vietnam or Thailand or Indonesia or India or Taiwan or Malaysia or Mexico or Bangladesh or Brazil or really any other China manufacturing alternative?
+What are you doing with Vietnam, Thailand, Indonesia, India, Taiwan, Malaysia, Mexico, or Bangladesh, or really any other China manufacturing alternative?